Tonfa (トンファー)

 Origin Theory

-The most widely cited origin theory is that the tonfa derives from the handle of a traditional millstone (tobira or tofa) — a heavy wooden peg inserted in the stone that, when removed, would be a natural hand-weapon.
+The most widely cited origin theory is that the tonfa derives from the handle of a traditional millstone (tobira or tofa).
+This was a heavy wooden peg inserted in the stone; when removed, it could be used as a natural hand weapon.
 Whether this is historically accurate or a post-war folk etymology is debated.

 Technique